-Here’s the tax equivalent yield formula –
+Here’s the formula –

 Mrs. Olivia is new in the investment world.
 She wants to find out whether she should go for taxed investments or tax-free investments.
 She finds out that the taxed investments pay out the yield of 12% on an average.
-On the other hand, tax-free investments pay 8% on an average.
+On the other hand, tax-free investments pay 8% on average.
 The prevalent tax rate is 35%.
 You need to guide Mrs. Olivia by choosing which investment would be more beneficial for her.

 By using the formula, we get –

 - Tax Equivalent Yield = Tax Free Yield / (1 – Tax Rate)

 - Or, Tax Yield = 8% / (1 – 35%)

 - Or, Tax Yield = 0.08 / (1 – 0.35)

 - Or, Tax Yield = 0.08 / 0.65 = 0.1230 = 12.3%.